-We'll automatically detect the change and charge the prorated cost for the days remaining in the billing period
+We'll automatically detect the change and charge the pro rata cost for the days remaining in the billing period

 Credits will be deposited to your Slack account for the unused portion of the billing period

-**Note: Credits have no currency or exchange value, are non-transferable and non-refundable, and will expire following the termination of your paid Slack plan.
+**Note: Credits have no currency or exchange value, are non-transferable and non-refundable and will expire following the termination of your paid Slack subscription.

 When you'll see credit card charges

-You'll see the first credit card charge from Slack on the day you purchase a paid plan.
-Here are some other times you'll see charges:
+You'll see the first credit card charge from Slack on the day that you purchase a paid subscription.
+Here are some other times that you'll see charges: